Azure/azure-rest-api-specs/README.md

 │       └── swagger
 │           └── service.json
 ├── arm-web
+├── documentation
 └── readme.md
 ```

 At this point, the specifications are expected to be in swagger format.

+## Creating the Swagger Specification for Azure
+This [document](./documentation/creating-swagger.md) will help you understand how AutoRest converts Swagger in to code.

 ## Generating Code from Specifications